microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 This is not much different from the risks of using a public network.
 The following mitigating factors will be in place:
 * (New) The ability to set a default proxy will be restricted to administrators, to prevent attackers from adding a proxy without the user realizing.
-* (New) A Group Policy will be available to block the use of proxies, or limit it to an approved list.
+* (New) A Group Policy will be available to block the use of proxies, require the use of a specific proxy, or limit them to an approved list.
 * Pre-indexed sources need to be signed, and the publisher is required to match during source update.
   When initially adding the source, administrator privileges are already required to limit misuse.
 * Pre-indexed sources include manifest hashes in the local database, to ensure that the manifest downloaded later is as expected.
 * For the Microsoft Store source, we use certificate pinning to ensure we are talking to the right server.
 * When communicating with REST sources, the certificate used by the source for HTTPS needs to match the domain.
 * Manifests include a hash of the installer that is validated before executing it.
-  The ability to ignore installer hash mismatches requires administrator privileges.
+  The ability to ignore installer hash mismatches is disabled by default, and enabling it requires administrator privileges.

 ### Compatibility